Does Insurance Cover a Bicycle Accident in Philadelphia, PA?

 • Collect information: Obtain important facts about the accident, such as the driver’s name, contact information, insurance policy information, and statements from witnesses.
 Be sure to take photos and write notes at the accident scene.

-• Get medical help: Get the necessary medical help even if the injury is minor, obtaining receipts and maintaining records for all treatment or therapeutics medical bills received or prescriptions taken based on the injury.
+• Get medical help: Get the necessary medical help, even if the injury is minor, and obtain receipts and maintain records for all treatment or therapeutic medical bills received or prescriptions taken based on the injury.

 • Notify the insurance company: To initiate the claim process, notify the driver’s insurance company about the accident as soon as possible.
 Give them information about the incident and injuries.